grocerycrud/documentation/2.x/api/set-model.md

 }</code></pre>

-<strong>Note:</strong> There will be a separate section that will show you how to create your own unique models for advanced needs.
-This example is to help you understand the basic usage
+<strong>Note:</strong> There is a separate section that you can find at the Advanced Examples [How to create a custom model](/docs/custom-model) that
+is covering how to create your own unique models for advanced needs.

+This example is to help you understand only the basic usage

 The result of the above code is:
 `embed:demo_set-model`